alphagov/govuk-developer-docs/source/manual/nagstamon.html.md

 - Select "Command" as the Action type.
 - Put "SSH " as the Name
 - The command depends on what operating system you're using:
-    - For MacOS, enter the following command in the "String" field:
+    - For macOS, enter the following command in the "String" field:
-        - `osascript -e 'tell app "Terminal" to do script "~/govuk/govuk-guix/bin/govuk connect ssh --hosting-and-environment-from-alert-url $MONITOR$ $ADDRESS$"'`
+        - `osascript -e 'tell app "Terminal" to do script "govuk connect ssh --hosting-and-environment-from-alert-url $MONITOR$ $ADDRESS$"'`
-        - This assumes you have the `govuk-guix` Git repository cloned in `~/govuk/govuk-guix`, and that you've got `govuk connect` working.
-    - For GNU/Linux, with the Gnome Terminal installed (which includes Ubuntu), use the following command:
+    - For GNU/Linux, with the Gnome Terminal installed, use the following command:
         - `/usr/bin/gnome-terminal -x govuk connect ssh --hosting-and-environment-from-alert-url $MONITOR$ $ADDRESS$`
-        - This assumes you have the `govuk` wrapper script on your PATH, and you've got `govuk connect` working
 - Click "OK"